Mnemonics for Students: A Teacher's Toolkit for Memory

 The effectiveness of a technique depends on the type of information being learned.
 For lists and sequences, acrostics and acronyms are usually best.
 For learning foreign vocabulary or abstract terms, the keyword method is the gold standard because it creates a strong visual and acoustic link.

-Yes, mnemonics are particularly beneficial for students with dyslexia and other language-based learning difficulties.
-Because these students often struggle with phonological processing and working memory, visual and spatial mnemonics provide an alternative route to the information.
+No, mnemonics are a tool to facilitate the retrieval of facts so that Because these students often struggle with phonological processing and working memory, visual and spatial mnemonics provide an alternative route to the information.
 Techniques like the method of loci or the keyword method allow them to use their typically strong visual reasoning to bypass their linguistic weaknesses.

 Start by modelling the process for them.
 Show them a list of information, think out loud as you look for patterns or rhymes, and then create a silly sentence or image together as a class.
 Once they understand the 'mechanics', give them a new list and ask them to work in pairs to create their own.
 The most effective mnemonics are often the ones that are personal, funny, or even a bit bizarre.